Smart #1 Review & Prices

 Is the Smart #1 a good car?

 If you want a compact electric SUV that’s still pretty spacious inside, the Smart #1 should be right at the top of your shopping list.
-This roominess is paired with a comfortable drive and a sleek and stylish exterior, earning it a highly commended spot in both the Outstanding EV and Urban Living awards at the 2024 Carwow Car of the Year Awards.
+This roominess is paired with a comfortable drive, a sleek and stylish exterior, and a choice of powerful electric motors and long-range batteries.

 There are plenty of other similar cars to choose from, though.
 The Hyundai Kona Electric is great value, while the Smart is similarly priced to the Kia Niro EV and Peugeot e-2008.
 Temptingly, the Volvo EX30 costs a bit less but has more badge appeal.